simplenetes-io/podc/PODSPEC.md

         A conf file which describes the clusterPort->HostPort relations for the Pod, and some more.
         Each entry is as:
         clusterPort:hostPort:maxConn:sendProxy
         This file is later accessed by the `snt` project manager when finding new unused host ports to delegate when compiling.
-        Also the `sntd` accesses this file to configure the host-global `proxy.conf` file, so that internal routing works.
+        Also the `sntd` accesses this file to configure the host-global `proxy.conf` file, so that internal routing between pods on different hosts work.
         This file is synced to the cluster together with the pod executable.

     - pod.ingress.conf